fabiogfernandes/backend-engineering-challenge/README.md

 ### TimeslotDurationAverage

 This class has functions to support the average calculation.
-It saves of the current window of events from where the average for the current timeslot (current minute minus window_size) is calculated.
-This window of events get cleaned from events outside the window size in order to save memory space.
+It stores the current window of events from where the average for the current timeslot (current minute minus window_size) is calculated.
+This window of events gets cleaned from events outside the window size to save memory space.

 ### ResultsWriter

 Class that writes dictionaries in JSON lines format to a file.

-In the main file (unbabel_cli.py) these classes are instatiated with the arguments given on the command and there is a loop that iterates through the events from the translation files and calculates the averages minute by minute.
+In the main file (unbabel_cli.py) these classes are instantiated with the arguments given on the command and there is a loop that iterates through the events from the translation files and calculates the averages minute by minute.